ros2/ros2_documentation/source/Installation/Crystal/Windows-Development-Setup.rst

 This verifies both the C++ and Python APIs are working properly.
 Hooray!

+See the `tutorials and demos </Tutorials>` for other things to try.

 .. note::

    It is not recommended to build in the same cmd prompt that you've sourced the ``local_setup.bat``.